zoffixznet/perl6.party/post/Perl-6-Seqs-Drugs-and-Rock-n-Roll--Part-2.md

 we can make use of ``Iterator|s`` coming from other sources and call methods on them directly, manipulating them just how we want to.

-We've now have all the tools to work with ``Seq`` objects in Perl 6.
+We now have all the tools to work with ``Seq`` objects in Perl 6.
 In the PART III of this series, we'll learn how to compactify all of that knowledge and skillfully build ``Seq|s`` with just a line or two of code, using the sequence operator.